 Should you rent your next new car, buy it now, buy half later, or keep your options open?
 These are the basic choices for car buyers working out the best way to pay for their next vehicle.

 There are countless ways to fund a new or used car, and the best option for you will depend on both your financial circumstances and the car you want.

-Different types of funding for a car have quite different implications, so we have taken a look at leasing and the various forms of car finance).
-There are pros and cons for each, depending on your position, so it’s worth considering your position in detail before jumping into a big decision.
+Different types of funding for a car have quite different implications, so we have taken a look at leasing and the various forms of car finance.
+There are pros and cons for each, so it’s worth considering your position in detail before jumping into a big decision.

 What is vehicle leasing?

 Vehicle leasing is a long-term rental agreement that allows you to drive a new vehicle for a set period of time at a fixed monthly price.
 The leasing company is the owner of the vehicle throughout and there is no option to buy it at the end.

 All the value-added tax (VAT) of the monthly fee is recoverable against tax if the vehicle is solely for business use, or 50% if the car has some private usage.

 Leases are usually provided by independent companies, although some manufacturers are now offering them with new vehicles held in stock.
 There are plenty of different brokers, comaprison sites and providers, and we’ve rounded up some of the best here at The Car Expert.